 “I know exactly what I’m doing, DeShawn,” she said, as if she’d heard his thoughts, and he sure hoped she couldn’t do that.
 “I made my choice, and I’ll take the consequences.”

 Zoe felt bad for Wallace, she could tell he thought she was losing it, but she just couldn’t stand to let Stanley keep those memories of her, that was all.
 It helped her, so much, to know the person who hurt her was gone and that those thoughts of her were no longer in his filthy mind.
-It was like that feeling when you’ve been sick with a lingering illness and suddenly you wake up one morning and you’re better again; she felt a surge of renewed energy and a profound sense of relief.
+It helped so much!
+It was like that feeling when you’ve been sick with a lingering illness, sick for so long you kinda forgot you were sick, even.
+But suddenly you wake up one morning and you’re better again; she felt a surge of renewed energy and a profound sense of relief.
 She was still scraped raw inside but it was fuckingfantastic knowing he wasn’t reliving what he did to her, and never could again.

 Knowing that Flat Stanley was gone felt like a new scab forming over a wound.
 It was still there, you knew if you bumped it wrong it would start gushing blood all over again, but at least there was something hard and rough protecting her tender skin.